About Cancer Research Ideas for the CCDI

 - Contain procurement-sensitive information related to any current or future NCI acquisitions

-This platform is not part of a solicitation for grant proposals.
+Also, this platform is not part of a solicitation for grant proposals.
 Please do not submit a grant proposal using the platform.
-The ideas and comments submitted reflect views and opinions of the author or submitter and do not reflect the official views of the National Cancer Institute, the National Institutes of Health, the U.S. Department of Health and Human Services, or the federal government.
+The ideas and comments submitted reflect views and opinions of the author/submitter and do not reflect the official views of the National Cancer Institute, the National Institutes of Health, the U.S. Department of Health and Human Services, or the federal government.

-Information specialists at the NCI Contact Center are available to help answer cancer-related questions in English and Spanish.
+Information Specialists at NCI's Cancer Information Service are available to help answer your cancer-related questions in English and Spanish.
 They can also answer questions about NCI and its programs.
-To speak with an information specialist, call 1-800-4-CANCER.